HofeBY/Tasmota-Firmware/README.md

 ==============================================================

-Some of my compiled Tasmota 14.2.0.3 firmware images in German.
+Some of my compiled Tasmota 14.3.0.1 firmware images in German.

 The configuration files are included so that you can adapt them to your language and circumstances, for example.

 Read "Liesmich-zuerst.txt" to be able to compile your optimized version. translate.google.com

-All versions contain Berry, KNX, Timer, Domoticz, GPIOViewer, various I²C/DS18B20/SPI drivers
+All versions contain Berry, KNX, MATTER, Timer, Domoticz, GPIOViewer, various I²C/DS18B20/SPI drivers

 Compiled versions:

 SCRIPT, SML, global variables and have no "RULE" in the name tasmota(x).bin

-RULE, (MATTER on ES32x), have at least "RULE" in the name RULE-(MATTER-)tasmota(x).bin
+RULE, have at least "RULE" in the name RULE-(MATTER-)tasmota(x).bin

 Various "??script.txt" examples are included to make getting started easier.